neriberto/writeups/riceteacatpanda/motivation/README.md

 00040d86
 ```

-Can you see the GNP ? this remenber PNG in reverse, the let's `reverse` the file
+Can you see the GNP ? this remenber PNG in reverse, then let's `reverse` the file

 ```
 $ cat reverse.py